mars-protocol/whitepaper/README.md

 Consider the following liquidation example.

-First, a user deposits and borrows from a red bank outpost.
+First, a user deposits and borrows from a Red Bank outpost.
 Over time, the value of their deposit falls.
 This pushes their health factor below 1 and makes the account eligible for liquidation as shown in Fig. 8.

 <p style="text-align: center; font-weight: bold">Fig. 8: Liquidation flow, Part 1</p>